diegofps/mell/README.md

 * `static:` files that will not be modified.
 Mell will copy them directly to the generated folder, keeping the original path structure.
 * `asset:` files used by your style that are not automatically used by mell.
 * `plugin:` Scripts that will be executed by mell.
 These usually access the files in the asset folder.
+* `logic:` Scripts that will be executed in order by mell.
+These are used to validate and extend the metadata.

 # Basic folder structure